Fish to Eat for Health: Dietitian Advice

 Which Fish has the Most Protein?

-All fish contain protein.
-The amount of protein in a piece of fish will depend on the fat content.
-In general, a 4 oz piece of cooked fish will contain between 22-28 grams of protein.
-If you're buying fresh fish at the grocery store, look for 4-5 oz fillets.
-This is a more standard serving that will provide adequate omega-3s and save room on your plate for vegetables, fruits and whole grains
+All fish are rich in protein.
+The amount of protein in a piece of fish depends on the fat content.
+In general, a 4 oz piece of cooked fish contains between 22-28 grams of protein.
+If you buy fresh fish at the grocery store, look for 4-5 oz fillets.
+This is a standard serving that provides adequate omega-3s.
+Save room on your plate for vegetables, fruits and whole grains, too.

-If fish isn’t something you enjoy, don’t worry!
-Focus on adding more vegetables, beans, lentils, high fiber fruits, nuts, seeds and unheated oils to your daily diet.
+However, if fish isn't something you enjoy, don't worry.
+Focus on adding more vegetables, beans, lentils, high fiber fruits, nuts, seeds and unheated oils to your plate.

-A growing number of studies found actual fish consumption provided greater benefits than taking fish oil supplements alone.
-However, other studies found taking a supplement can be beneficial, especially if you’re someone who doesn’t eat fish.
+A growing number of studies show actual fish consumption provides greater benefits than taking fish oil supplements alone.
+However, taking a supplement can be beneficial, especially if you’re someone who doesn’t eat fish.

 If you choose a fish oil supplement, be careful of what you pick.
 Most supplements won't contain enough of the essential omega-3 fats.
-Instead, look for a supplement with about 1 gram of EPA/DHA and make sure to watch portion size.
-Some supplements may require you to take several pills daily to reach the 1-gram amount.
+The best fish oil supplements contain about one gram of EPA/DHA and make sure to watch portion size.
+Some supplements may require you to take several pills daily to reach the one gram amount.

 Taken in pill form, there are fish oil side effects like upset stomach and diarrhea.
 It can also interfere with allergies, blood thinners or provide excessive omega-6 and omega-9 fats that aren’t healthy.